Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 Things to See and Do in Oklahoma City

 Oklahoma City exists at a nexus between the rich heritage of Indigenous Americans, frontier heritage, a thriving arts scene, and beautiful natural features.
-Because of this, there is an abundance of activities in the Oklahoma City area for people of all ages.
+Because of this, there are many activities in the Oklahoma City area for people of all ages.

 • Visit the First Americans Museum to learn more about the unique histories and cultures of the 39 tribes that are indigenous to Oklahoma.
-This museum also uniquely features a full-service restaurant that offers cuisine inspired by Indigenous American culture and a museum store where you can purchase handcrafts from First American artists.
+This museum also features a full-service restaurant offering cuisine inspired by Indigenous American culture, as well as a museum store where you can purchase handcrafted items from First American artists.

 • Visit the Oklahoma City National Memorial and Museum to honor the victims and survivors of the 1995 bombing.
 The museum features interactive exhibits, collections of stories, objects from the tragedy, and an area for reflection.